iiasa/Condor_run_R/README.md

 `[Rscript ][path to]Condor_run[_basic].R <bundle file>.7z`

+> [!NOTE]
-**:point_right:Note:** the configuration settings provided on creation of the bundle are used.
+> The configuration settings provided on creation of the bundle are used.
 These are stored in the bundle as a checkpoint file during bundling.

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
 The command line argument is either a path to a [directory containing run log files and other artifacts](configuring.md#condor_dir) or a path to a run configuration `.R` file as passed to `Condor_run[_basic].R`: